NodeNubs/NodeApp/README.md

 ## Torrent site
-We have to make 15 different web pages with at least four tables

  1. Home page - some bs information about us/links to login/register, some table idk for all users or something.
  2. Login.